LaDI-VTON: Latent Diffusion Textual-Inversion Enhanced Virtual Try-On: Proposed Method

 We first build a textual prompt $q$ that guides the diffusion process to perform the virtual try-on task, tokenize it and map each token into the token embedding space using the CLIP embedding lookup module, obtaining $V_q$.
 Then, we encode the image $C$ using the CLIP visual encoder $V_E$ and feed the features extracted from the last hidden layer to the textual inversion adapter $F_{\theta}$, which maps the input visual features to the CLIP token embedding space $\mathcal{W}$.
 We then concatenate the prompt embedding vectors with the predicted pseudo-word token embeddings as follows:

-We feed the embedding concatenation $\hat{Y}$ to the CLIP text encoder $T_E$ and use the output to condition the denoising network $\epsilon_{\theta}$ leveraging the existing Stable Diffusion textual cross-attention.
+We feed the embedded concatenation $\hat{Y}$ to the CLIP text encoder $T_E$ and use the output to condition the denoising network $\epsilon_{\theta}$ leveraging the existing Stable Diffusion textual cross-attention.

 To train the textual inversion adapter $F_{\theta}$, we use the inpainting pipeline of the out-of-the-box Stable Diffusion model as $\epsilon_{\theta}$.
-In this case, it takes as input the encoded masked target model $\mathcal{E}(I_M)$, the inpainting mask $M$, and the latent variable $z$.
-We can thus modify the training objective defined in Eq.~\ref{eq:diffusion_loss} as follows:
+Specifically, it takes as input the encoded masked target model $\mathcal{E}(I_M)$, the inpainting mask $M$, and the latent variable $z$.
+When training the adapter $F_{\theta}$, we freeze all the other model parameters.